jojodmo/JSONWrapper/README.md

 # JSONWrapper

-This is a lightweight, safe, simple wrapper around org.JSON.JSONObject that does not throw exceptions
+This is a safe, simple, lightweight wrapper around org.JSON.JSONObject that does not throw exceptions.

 ## Usage